 We are passionate about involving the public in our research and ensuring that views and experience are valued.
 We recognise the important of involving people with lived experience of disease in shaping our research priorities and in finding novel ways of communicating our findings.
 If you would like to get involved please contact Dr Caroline Gillett.
 Recent examples of our activities include:

 Beyond My Control: a unique theatre piece about living with epilepsy and the mathematics of epilepsy diagnosis – co-directed by Paul Jepson (Artistic and Theatrical Director) and Professor John Terry.

 Living with endocrine dysfunction: a dialogue between researchers, clinicians and people with lived experience about the vital role of hormone rhythms in maintenance of health and how these breakdown in conditions such as Addison’s and Cushing’s.

-The Centre was established in 2019 as a new strategic activity of the University of Birmingham spanning mathematics, computer science and medicine.
 The Centre is a core node of the EPSRC Centre for Predictive Modelling in Healthcare in partnership with the Universities of Exeter, Bristol and King’s College London.